SuzeShardlow/SuzeShardlow.github.io/_public_speaking/2020-06-25-instagram-live-with-codebar.md

 Topics we covered included:

+* What we do at Ladies of Code
 * Ladies of Code going 100% online
-* How data engineering differs from data analysis, machine learning engineering and data science
-* What sort of portfolio a budding data engineer should have
-* What their favourite takeaways are...

 You can watch the recording below: